We advise a wide range of clients on a variety of business matters. Select a box to learn more.

 Common types of entities are sole proprietorships, general partnerships, limited partnerships, corporations (“C” corporations or “S” corporations), and limited liability companies.
 Limited partnerships, corporations, and limited liability companies are required to file with the Indiana Secretary of State.

 Your new business will need an employer identification number (Form SS-4) and you will need to file an Indiana Business Tax Application (Form BT-1).
 If you elect to be taxed as an “S” corporation, that election will also need to be made.
+You may work with your accountant or CPA to file these forms.

 Licenses and Permits